bwsw/cloudstack-ui/docs/source/CS-UI_Guide.rst

 .. figure:: _static/VMs_Details_Network.png

-1. NIC information

-VM network details are shown here: Network namе, Netmask, Gateway, IP, Broadcast URI, Traffic Type, Type, Default, MAC address.
+1. **NIC information** - VM network details are shown here: Network namе, Netmask, Gateway, IP, Broadcast URI, Traffic Type, Type, Default, MAC address.

 You can add a secondary IP for the VM from this tab.
 Click "+" next to the Secondary IP option and confirm your action in the dialogue window.
 The IP appears for the VM.